Chapter 1. Midnight memories

 As we were talking, my phone started beeping.
 “What’s all that” he asked.
 “Just birthday wishes” I replied.

-“Some luck it brought” I retorted, and at the same time hoped that the falling into the well was not attributed with wearing the ring.
+“Some luck it brought” I mumbled, and at the same time hoped that the falling into the well was not credited to the ring.
+Maybe falling runs in his family.
 I was amazed at the sight of it though.
 I couldn’t even guess how much it would cost, but it was a gift so I took it.
-“Thank you” was all I said.
-But seeing what he was capable of parting with, I was now much more interested in his deal.
+“Thank you” was all I could say.
+But seeing what he was capable of parting with, I was now a tad more interested in his deal.
 Yeah I’m greedy.
 Problem Jon Pedley?

 “For someone who doesn’t even remember his name, you remembered my birthday.
 You just scored some brownie points there fella.
 And so I’ve decided to take your deal.
 State your offer.”